Client Credentials Usage

 Client management endpoints

-- Create a new client and set all of its properties, like permissions and audiences.
-The register endpoint doesn't allow the caller to set the new client permissions or audience because it is meant to allow external applications to create a new client without the privilege of setting its permissions or audience.
+endpoint does not allow the caller to set the new client permissions or audience because it is meant to allow external applications to create a new client without the privilege of assigning it specific authorization properties.

 POST /clients